jonathanhogg/flitter/docs/builtins.md

 vector of numbers, e.g.: `uniform(:some_seed)[..100]` will generate a 100-vector
 of uniformly distributed numbers.
 The streams are arbitrarily long and are unit-cost to call, so indexing the billionth number takes the same amount of time as the 0th.
-Unlike normal vectors, the streams also extend into negative indices (which actually wrap around to the end of the 64-bit unsigned integer index range).
+Negative indices wrap around to the end of the 64-bit unsigned integer index range.

 For example: